AdilAhmed11/ts-todo-api-app/README.md

 ### HTML

-First Section
+-   [ ] First Section

-Div containing:
+    -   [ ] Div containing:
-Header Element for the greeting
+        -   [ ] Header Element for the greeting
-Paragraph element for the random fact.
+        -   [ ] Paragraph element for the random fact.
 Will need to have placeholder test.

-Second Section
+-   [ ] Second Section

-Div containing:
+    -   [ ] Div containing:
-An input element where the new to do list item will be written.
+        -   [ ] An input element where the new to do list item will be written.
-A button element to add to the to do list item
+        -   [ ] A button element to add to the to do list item

-Third Section
+-   [ ] Third Section
-Div containing:
+    -   [ ] Div containing:
-An list (unordered or ordered?) containing all the to do list items.
+        -   [ ] An list (unordered or ordered?) containing all the to do list items.
-A button element to clear teh task
+        -   [ ] A button element to clear teh task

 ### CSS

-Basic styling for now
+-   [ ] Basic styling for now
-USE BEM CONVENTION
+    -   [ ] USE BEM CONVENTION

 ### TypeScript

-Constant for the input, buttons, task list, others...
+-   [ ] Constant for the input, buttons, task list, others...
-Object containing the task.
+-   [ ] Object containing the task.
 The task should contain the id of the task, text, completed as a boolean.
+-   [ ] Function list

-Function for the greeting depending on time of day.
+    -   [ ] Function for the greeting depending on time of day.
-Function for the random fact
+    -   [ ] Function for the random fact
-Function to add a task
+    -   [ ] Function to add a task
-Function to complete the task
+    -   [ ] Function to complete the task
-Function to remove/clear the task
+    -   [ ] Function to remove/clear the task

+-   [ ] Event Listeners
-Event listeners for the buttons.
+    -   [ ] Event listeners for the buttons.

+The task should be

 ### API call